 SBCERS' investment performance is a function of the underlying financial markets for the period measured, asset allocation and individual investment manager performance.
 SBCERS follows a Board of Retirement adopted investment policy that provides structure and guidance for the management of the investment portfolio.
 All of SBCERS' assets are externally managed.
-SBCERS' total Pension portfolio gained 7.11% (net of fees) over the twelve month period ended June 30, 2023.
-The Pension investment income was \$277.2 million (net of fees) and fair value of investments, including short-term investments, increased by \$212.8 million from June 30, 2022.
+SBCERS' total Pension portfolio gained 8.33% (net of fees) over the twelve month period ended June 30, 2024.
+Pension investments which includes pension investment income of \$344.1 million (net of fees), fair value of investments, including short-term investments, increased by \$304.8 million from June 30, 2023.
 For further information on SBCERS' investments, please refer to the Investment Section.